yoyobabycool/python-github-action-twitter-bot/README.md

 ## Customization

 Feel free to customize this repository to suit your requirements.
-You can modify the workflow schedule, add additional functionality to the `generate-readme.js` script, or enhance the tweet formatting.
+You can modify the workflow schedule, or enhance the tweet formatting.

 ## Contributions